L&YR Class 5

 The Lancashire and Yorkshire Railway Class 5 were 2-4-2T steam locomotives designed by Chief Mechanical Engineer (CME) John Aspinall and introduced from 1889 for local passenger work.
-Later batches included progressive modifications such as extended coal bunkers and belpaire fireboxes.
-The final batch built from 1911 to 1914 under George Hughes incorporating superheated boilers and belpaire firebox gave increased tractive effort, others were also rebuilt to this standard.
+Later batches included progressive modifications such as extended coal bunkers and Belpaire fireboxes.
+The final batch built from 1911 to 1914 under George Hughes incorporating superheated boilers gave increased tractive effort, others were also rebuilt to this standard.
 When Hughes introduced his classification system in 1919, the more powerful superheated locomotives were designated Class 6.
 The final examples were withdrawn in 1961.

 Development

 Aspinall

 John Aspinall was from the Great Southern and Western Railway (GS&WR) of Ireland, and had succeeded Barton Wright in 1886 with the goal of continuing Wright's policy of standardisation on a minimum number of locomotive classes.
 Aspinall built more of slightly modified versions of Wright's 0-6-0 and 4-4-0 designs but was concerned with some aspects of the 0-4-4T design used for local passenger duties.
 Aspinall disliked unguided leading wheels as they could give rise to excessive flange wear and rough riding though neither the L&YR 0-4-4Ts nor the GS&WR's 0-4-4BTs had given problems.
-Having determined on a larger 2-4-2T design he reviewed best practice from contemporary designs including Webb's LNWR 4ft 6in Tank Class, proposed 4ft 6in 2-4-2Ts and Worsdell's 2-4-2T.
+Having determined on a larger 2-4-2T design he reviewed best practice from contemporary designs including Webb's LNWR 4ft 6in Tank Class, proposed 5ft 6in 2-4-2Ts and Worsdell's 2-4-2T.
 The design incorporated Joy valve gear and Webb's radial axle box.

 The design emerged on as 20 February 1889 and was the first locomotive built at Horwich Works.
 The early locomotives had 18 × 26 in cylinders for a tractive effort of 18955 lbf and power class 2P.
 Some later-built locomotives from 1893 had smaller diameter cylinders of 17 in for a tractive effort of 18360 lbf.
 The original coal bunker capacity was of 2 tons.
 270 were built in total.

 In 1895 after noting current practice elsewhere, Aspinall switched to using balanced Richardson slide valves in lieu of the ordinary slide valves that the 1887 experiments of the GS&WR's Robert Coey had endorsed in 1887.
 The reported feedback results were reduced wear, very slight decrease in coal consumption, freer running, and stronger running.